tjesi/tjesi.github.io/_pages/talks.md

 ## Coming Talks:

-* No upcoming talks at the moment...
+* "Lattice-Based Proof of Shuffle and Applications to Electronic Voting" – [Cryptographers Track at the RSA Conference 2021](https://sites.google.com/site/ctrsa2021/conference-program?authuser=0), Online, May 2021. ([PDF](https://tjerandsilde.no/files/CRYP_T10A.pdf))

 ## Cryptography and Information Security Talks: